 Notice!

-• Please note that work performed as a light entrepreneur does not accrue the employment condition of an earnings-related daily allowance of an employee of 26 weeks.
+• Please note that the work done as a light entrepreneur does not accrue the employment condition.

 • If you are mainly employed as a light entrepreneur, you must check your self-employed person's pension (YEL).
 In this case, it may be possible for you to transfer your membership to the entrepreneur fund.